marty-sullivan/UbiComp/assignment1/Readme.txt

 This is Marty Sullivan's completed Android application with bonus point section completed as well.

 The most challenging part of the assignment was getting the layout to work right; I hate GUI editors!
-Eventually I got things looking how I wanted though by poking around the interface a bit.
+Eventually I got things looking how I wanted though by poking around the interface a bit and forcing portrait mode.

 HOWTO: